If you are trying to set up lactation rooms for your employees, here are the basic things needed…

 Once all these things are in place in the workplace, you can rest

-assured that most nursing mothers will need less time off at work
+assured that most nursing mothers will need minimal time off at work

-because their babies are healthier, this is because you have provided a
+because their babies are healthy, this is because you have provided a

 way for them to receive the immune booster they need…liquid gold (breast